dtvillafana/omen.nvim/README.md

 ## Why?
-I am using `pass` to manage my passwords.
+I am using `gopasspw` to manage my passwords (works identically with `pass`).
 I have been using this plugin in my config for months and I really loved picking my passwords with telescope.
 So, I want to create a new plugin.